Rethinking the toxic workplace

 The stories we tell ourselves about work

 These myths only make sense if you assume the workplace is meant to function according to its stated values.
 These distortions survive because most people make sense of workplaces through a small set of familiar myths, each one offering a comforting explanation for why things seem wrong.
+Most people hold onto these narratives for understandable reasons.
+Letting them go can mean facing the painful possibility that the institution they trusted was never operating by the rules they believed in.

 First is the idealised workplace narrative, the corporate Garden of Eden.
 Work is supposed to be psychologically safe, inclusive, fair, accountable.
 Good people speak openly, competence is valued, and reasonable behaviour is rewarded.
 In this fantasy, politics barely exists.
 If the culture is healthy enough, merit rises to the top and the workplace behaves exactly as the leadership brochure promised.